-Finding a pet friendly campground in the U.S. is easy with our state-by-state listings of campgrounds in state, county and regional parks; state forests; national parks and forests; and private campgrounds & RV Parks.
-Some state parks offer camping cabins for visitors with pets.
+Finding a pet friendly campground in the U.S. is easy with our state-by-state listings of campgrounds in national parks and forests; Bureau of Land Management (BLM) public lands; state, county and regional parks; and state forests.
+Also included are private campgrounds and RV parks, and camping cabins in state parks.
 Camping can be fun for you and your pet, but before you go, you should do some preparation:

-In general, pets are permitted but must be restrained either on a leash not exceeding 6 feet in length, caged or crated at all times.
+In general, pets are permitted in campgrounds in national parks but must be restrained either on a leash not exceeding 6 feet in length, caged or crated at all times.
 Check park regulations regarding camping with your pet.
 Some campgrounds permit pet camping only in designated sites.
 Please be aware of the pet policy of the campground you’re planning to visit.

 All U.S. National Forests campgrounds allow pets, but they must be leashed and under control in the campground and on the trails.

 Most of the lands managed by the Bureau of Land Management are in Western States.
 These are wide-open spaces and wildlands that offer developed campgrounds and dispersed camping in undeveloped areas.
 Plan ahead and be aware of potential hazards.
 It is everyone’s responsibility to take steps necessary to minimize the chances of becoming lost or injured on public lands.
 Leashed pets are allowed in most BLM campgrounds.

 Camping on Public Lands – Bureau of Land Management (BLM)

 Tips on Backpacking and Camping With Your Dog

 You need to have a few things in mind when it comes to a trip that requires backpacking and bringing the needed gear on your camping trip.

 Traveling with Pets by RV